-- A list of scholarships Norco College has been notified of is available online on the Financial Aid webpage under the section: "Grants and Scholarships." - You may also find additional scholarship resources in the reference section of any library or on the internet at free scholarship search sites such as www.fastweb.com, www.scholarships.com, www.scholarships.com, www.scholarshiphunter.com. - If you are awarded a scholarship from a source outside of Norco College, you may use your scholarship to pay for tuition and fees.
+- A list of scholarships Norco College has been notified of is available online on the Financial Aid webpage under the section: "Grants and Scholarships."

+- scholarsite.com, and www.scholarshiphunter.com. - If you are awarded a scholarship from a source outside of Norco College, you may use your scholarship to pay for tuition and fees.
 Follow the donor's directions on how to have your scholarship funds sent to Norco College.
 When outside scholarship funds are received at RCCD, the student is notified by mail and sent a Scholarship Action Form along with deadlines established in order to receive your scholarship funds at Norco College.